 So while I am learning about the pursuit of balance and accepting Good Enough, I will also be learning to forgive myself.
 Even for the champagne and cupcakes!!!

-I hope that if you are an expert at accepting “good enough” or if you are a recovering “all-0r-nothing type” that you will share your tips with me in the comments below!
+I hope that if you are an expert at accepting “good enough” or if you are a recovering “all-or-nothing type” that you will share your tips with me in the comments in the Healthologist Community – so we can all learn!